 6. Skateboard Tool: A skate tool is a compact device that allows you to adjust the tightness of your skateboard trucks and wheels on the go.
 It’s a must-have for making quick adjustments during your sessions.

-7. GoPro or Action Camera Mounts: Capture your skateboard riding tricks and experiences by mounting a GoPro or action camera to your skateboard or helmet.
+7. GoPro or Action Camera Mounts: Capture your skateboard skate tricks and experiences by mounting a GoPro or action camera to your skateboard or helmet.
 Reliving your best moments and sharing them with others can be incredibly rewarding.

 8. Skateboard Ramp or Rail: If you have some space at home or in your backyard, consider getting a small skateboard ramp or rail to practice and improve your skills.
 These portable ramps are great for honing your tricks.

-Remember, while these accessories can enhance your skateboard riding experience, safety should always be your top priority.
+Remember, while these accessories can enhance your skateboard skating experience, safety should always be your top priority.
 Always wear your helmet and protective gear, and skate within your skill level for safety and for your protection.
 Enjoy the ride and have fun exploring the world of skateboard riding!

 1. Safety First: Always wear a helmet, knee pads, elbow pads, and wrist guards when skateboard riding.
 Safety gear is crucial in preventing serious injuries, especially as you’re learning new tricks and techniques.

-3. Practice Your Stance: Determine if you’re more comfortable with a regular stance (left foot forward) or a goofy stance (right foot forward).
+3. Practice Your Stance: Determine if you’re more comfortable with a regular skateboard stance (left foot forward) or a goofy stance (right foot forward).
 Experiment with both to see which feels natural to you.

-7. Get Comfortable with Tic-Tacs: Tic-tacs are small pivoting movements that allow you to turn while standing still.
+7. Get Comfortable with Tic-Tacs: Tic-tacs are small pivoting skating movements that allow you to turn while standing still.
 They are essential for maneuvering on the skateboard.

 14. Respect Skate Park Etiquette: If you’re at a skate park, be aware of other skaters and follow the park’s rules and etiquette.
 Wait for your turn and be considerate of others.